snowplow-archive/snowplow.github.com/_posts/2014-07-03-snowplow-javascript-tracker-2.0.0-released.md

 {{Snowplow function}}({{tracker method name}}, {{tracker method argument 1}}, {{tracker method argument 2}}... );
 {% endhighlight %}

-If you believe there could be another copy of Snowplow running on a given website, rename the Snowplow function to something unique to you, to guarantee that there won't be a conflict between the two copies.
+If you believe there could be another copy of Snowplow running on a given website, rename the Snowplow function to something unique, to guarantee that there won't be a conflict between the two copies.
 This is particularly important for widget, advertising and analytics companies using Snowplow - because your customers may be using Snowplow themselves.

 <h2><a name="tracker-namespacing">2.
 New feature: tracker namespacing</h2></a>

 New in version 2.0.0 is the ability to have multiple trackers running at once.
-This is useful if you want to log events to more than one collector.
+This is useful if you want to log events to more than one collector - for example, you could send events to both our tried-and-tested CloudFront Collector and our experimental Scala Stream Collector.
 You can even choose which trackers fire which events.

 To initialize a new tracker, use the newly-introduced method `newTracker`: